-This section gives basic riding instructions, including how to start and stop your engine, and how to use the throttle and brakes.
+This section gives basic riding instructions, including how to start and stop your engine and how to use the throttle and brakes.
 It also provides important information on riding with cargo.

-To protect your new engine and enjoy optimum performance and service life, refer to Break-in Guidelines (page 241).
+To protect your new engine and enjoy optimum performance and service life, refer to Break-in Guidelines (page 239).

-Safe Riding Precautions 69
+Safe Riding Precautions

 Off-road Use Only

-Keep Hands and Feet on Controls 70
+Keep Hands and Feet on Controls

 Control Speed 71

 Use Care on Unfamiliar or Rough Terrain

 Do Not Perform Stunts 73

 Starting & Stopping the Engine 74

-Preparation
+Preparation 75

-Starting Procedure 76
+Starting Procedure

-Flooded Engine 77
+Flooded Engine

-Bank Angle Sensor Ignition Cut-off System 77
+Bank Angle Sensor Ignition Cut-off System

-Stalled Engine 78
+Stalled Engine

-How to Stop the Engine 79
+How to Stop the Engine

-Using the Recoil Starter (Canada only) 80

-Shifting Gears 81
+Shifting Gears

-Riding in Reverse 87
+Riding in Reverse